 A subsequent application can also be lodged by a member of a family who had previously lodged an application.
 In this case the preliminary examination concerns the eventual existence of evidence that justifies the submission of a separate application by the depending person.
 Exceptionally, an interview shall be held for this purpose.

 A total of 8,265 subsequent asylum applications were submitted to the Asylum Service in 2022 (5,802 in 2021.
 During 2022, almost one in five asylum applications registered was a subsequent application, as in 2021.

 |Subsequent applications in 2022*

 *The initial application for international protection was placed at any given time since the launch of Asylum Service (7.6.2013)

-A total of 699 subsequent applications were considered admissible and referred to be examined on the merits, while 2,372 subsequent applications were dismissed as inadmissible at first instance in 2022 is available.
+Neither the total number of subsequent applications considered admissible and referred to be examined on the merits, nor the number of subsequent applications dismissed as inadmissible at first instance in 2022 is available.

 Preliminary examination procedure

 When a subsequent application is lodged, the relevant authorities examine the application in conjunction with the information provided in previous applications.

 Subsequent applications are subject to a preliminary examination, during which the authorities examine whether new substantial elements have arisen or have been presented by the applicant and could not be invoked by the applicant during the examination of her/his previous application for international protection.
 The preliminary examination of subsequent applications is conducted within 5 days to assess whether new substantial elements have arisen or been submitted by the applicant.
 According to the IPA, the examination takes place within 2 days if the applicant’s right to remain on the territory has been withdrawn.